CrowdFlower/ruby-crowdflower/README.md

 6. [License](#license)

 ## Install
+Require it in your ruby file:

+    require 'crowdflower'

-Add this line to your application's Gemfile:
+Or add this line to your application's Gemfile:

     $ gem 'crowdflower'